andrew/ultimate-awesome/README.md

 - [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
 - [awesome-solid](https://github.com/kustomzone/awesome-solid) - Awesome list of Solid links & projects. :sunglasses:.
 - [awesome-huzhi](https://github.com/lanzhiwang/awesome-huzhi) - 学习心得，笔记，资源汇总等.
+- [awesome-real-world-adversarial-examples](https://github.com/lionelmessi6410/awesome-real-world-adversarial-examples) - 😎  A curated list of awesome real-world adversarial examples resources.
 - [awesome-nlp-resource](https://github.com/luyaojie/awesome-nlp-resource) - Awesome nlp resource.
 - [awesome-arduino](https://github.com/m8/awesome-arduino) - A curated list of awesome Arduino tools and projects.
 - [awesome_cqrs](https://github.com/mindreframer/awesome_cqrs) - Some links about CQRS / Event Sourcing.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
 - [awesome-coffee](https://github.com/psanders/awesome-coffee) - Awesome-coffee is a curated list of resources to help people make the most of each day.
+- [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
 - [Awesome-CV-Paper-Review](https://github.com/Sophia-11/Awesome-CV-Paper-Review) - 计算机视觉各个方向论文速览.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.